 From Registry, any holder of a Kong note can verify that it integrates a secure element which conforms to the assumptions discussed above.
 They can also look up the associated Escrow contract for a given Kong note to verify the face value matches the stored Kong token.
-The additional values stored in the Registry for each Kong note relating to Kong minting described in section 4.1.
+If the Kong note is unminted, it may not have an associated Escrow contract, but rather allows for the Kong tokens to be minted at a future point in time.
+The additional values stored in the Registry for each Kong note relate to Kong minting described in section 4.1.

-3.4 Unlocking Digital Kong Tokens
+3.4 Unlocking Escrowed Kong Tokens